apache/www-site/content/foundation/marks/downstream.md

 ## Policy Version  {#version}

-This is version 0.5 of this draft Apache policy document, published in September 2022.
+This is version 0.6 of this draft Apache policy document, published in December 2023.

 Material changes will be marked with a new version number.